-Olympism is a state of mind, a philosophy even, encompassing a particular concept of modern sport, according to which sport can, through an extension of its practice, play a part in the development of the individual, and of humankind in general...and to strengthen understanding and friendship among peoples.
+Olympism is a state of mind, a philosophy even, encompassing a particular concept of modern sport, according to which sport can, through an extension of its practice, play a part in the development of the individual, and of humankind in general. . . . and to strengthen understanding and friendship among peoples.

 The Olympic Games were reformulated by Pierre de Coubertin as a means of fostering social improvement and contributing to the general welfare and betterment of humanity.
-This emphasis on the pursuit of social values and moral and ethical goals distinguishes the Olympic Games from all other international sporting festivals and institutions, and provides the basis for the Games' philosophy of Olympism.
+This emphasis on the pursuit of social values and moral and ethical goals distinguishes the Olympic Games from all other international sporting festivals and institutions, and provides the basis for the games' philosophy of Olympism.
 We find important elements of Olympism contained in the Olympic Creed, the Olympic Motto and the Olympic Oath.

-The modern Olympics are perhaps best exemplified by the pursuit of excellence-a key element of Olympism.
-The comparative nature of the Olympic Motto, 'Citius, Altius, Fortius', (faster, higher, stronger) suggests the goal of trying to do better than one's opponent.
-At the same time the Games are a means of celebrating physical and sporting excellence.
-For Coubertin, there was also the pursuit of spiritual excellence.
+The modern Olympics are perhaps best exemplified by the pursuit of excellence - a key element of Olympism.
+The comparative nature of the Olympic Motto, 'citius, altius, fortius', (faster, higher, stronger) suggests the goal of trying to do better than one's opponent.
+At the same time the games are a means of celebrating physical and sporting excellence.
+For de Coubertin, there was also the pursuit of spiritual excellence.
 In recent times, the pursuit of excellence (and winning a medal) has often come into conflict with spiritual and moral excellence so that issues of drug taking and drug testing have detracted from the ideals of Olympism.
-Similarly, the commercialisation of the Games and the possibility of commercial gain which athletic success can bring have also sullied, in the minds of many, the spirit of Olympism and the underlying social and moral values which the philosophy of Olympism implies.

-Coubertin considered the Olympic Games as having an educational purpose, and Olympism underpins that purpose in promoting sport in general and the Olympic Games in particular as a platform for popularising the educational value of sport for youth.
-The Olympic Creed highlights this value in suggesting that the most important aspect of the Games is not in winning but in taking part, not in the triumph but in the struggle.
-'The essential thing is not to have conquered but to have fought well'.
-Again, the inherent contradictions evident in this statement when compared to the Olympic Motto, provides one of the great paradoxes of Olympism, and contributes to our continuing ambivalence about the Games and the feelings of fascination and disappointment which accompany the festival every four years.
+Similarly, the commercialisation of the games and the possibility of commercial gain which athletic success can bring have also sullied, in the minds of many, the spirit of de Coubertin considered the Olympic Games as having an educational purpose, and Olympism underpins that purpose in promoting sport in general and the Olympic Games in particular as a platform for popularising the educational value of sport for youth.
+The Olympic Creed highlights this value in suggesting that the most important aspect of the games is not in winning but in taking part, not in the triumph but in the struggle.
+'The essential thing is not to have conquered but to have fought well.'
+Again, the inherent contradictions evident in this statement when compared to the Olympic Motto, provides one of the great paradoxes of Olympism, and contributes to our continuing ambivalence about the games and the feelings of fascination and disappointment which accompany the festival every four years.